meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-07.md

 *There is no additional configuration required to complete challenge 07.*
 You should still work through the items in the Success Criteria section to ensure you are ready for the next challenge.

+The check will involve:
+- Make a purchase of a flat-rate offer, setting the beneficiary details in the purchase tile of the Marketplace section of the Emulator
+- Activate the subscription (of that purchase)

 **Code Track**

-- Adding to the code written for Challenge 05, when a subscription is activated by way of calling the `/api/activate`, assign an entitlement to the tenant in `api.ts`.
+- Adding to the code written for Challenge 05, when a subscription is activated by way of calling the `/api/activate`, assign an entitlement to the tenant in `api.ts`, below `// Challenge 07 - Tracking entitlement`.

 *Note: An assignment can be made by calling the `saveEntitlement(tenantId, planId, active)` method exported from the `entitlement-api.ts` file.*

+Check using the steps detailed in the Configuration Track section above.

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Make a purchase of a flat-rate offer
-- Activate the subscription
-- Assign an entitlement to the beneficiary tenant
 - Verify the entitlement has been assigned by navigating to `/entitlements.html`